Alphabet’s trash-sorting robots have reduced office waste contamination to ‘less than 5%’

 Alphabet’s trash-sorting robot isn’t alone.
 AMP Robotics raised $16 million for its AI that automates trash sorting.
 There’s also Oscar the trash-sorting computer vision system being piloted on corporate campuses, and MIT’s system that uses touch to recognize recyclable materials like paper, plastic, and metal.

-Companies like Google and Nvidia and Facebook have gone deeper into robotics challenges in the past year as a way to create hardware that works in the world but also to create complex multimodal AI systems.
+Companies like Google, Nvidia, and Facebook have gone deeper into robotics challenges in the past year as a way to create hardware that works in the world but also to create complex multimodal AI systems.